auth0/Lock.Android/README.md

 }
 ```

 The next step is to create an instance of `Auth0` with your application's information.
-The easiest way to create it is by using the values defined previously in the `string.xml` file and passing an Android Context.
+The easiest way to create it is by using the values defined previously in the `strings.xml` file and passing an Android Context.
 For this to work, you must have defined the string resources using the same keys as listed above.

 ```kotlin
 val account = Auth0(context)